Willamette Meteorite: Emplacement and erosion

 Glacial Lake Columbia (west) and Glacial Lake Missoula (east, in blue) were south of Cordilleran Ice Sheet.
 The areas inundated in the Columbia and Missoula Floods are shown in red.
 The meteorite was rafted by the floods embedded inside an ice block.

 The lack of an impact crater at the discovery site was only explained after the 1920s, with the new understanding about the Missoula Floods, one of the largest floods documented.
 These floods were caused by the collapse of an ice barrier during the last deglaciation.

 The meteorite presumably landed on an ice cap in what is now Montana or western Canada, and was dragged by the glacier ice to the vicinity of an ice barrier that formed across the Clark Fork River.
 This barrier had ponded a huge amount of water at Lake Missoula right at the time when the meteorite reached the area and the ice barrier became unstable and was breached.
 The resulting flood involved up to 10 e6m3 per second of water discharge, with large blocks of ice rafting down the Columbia River and the Willamette Valley at the end of the last Ice Age (~13,000 years ago).
 Some of these ice rafts included boulders (known as 'glacial erratic' by geologists) like the Willamette meteorite, which eventually sank in the flood waters and settled where they were found by humans.

 The deep crevasses of the meteorite resulted from both its high-speed atmospheric entry and its subsequent weathering.
 Exposed to the elements for thousands of years, rainwater interacted with the mineral troilite, resulting in a form of sulfuric acid which slowly dissolved portions of the meteorite.
 This resulted in the gradual development of the hollows that are visible today.

 Modern history

 In 1902, Ellis Hughes was the first European settler to recognize the meteorite's significance.
 At that time, the land was owned by the Oregon Iron and Steel Company.
 Hughes attempted to claim ownership of the meteorite, and secretly moved it to his own land.
 This involved 90 days of hard work to cover the 3/4 mi distance.
 The move was discovered, and after a lawsuit, the Oregon Supreme Court held that Oregon Iron and Steel Company was the legal owner.
+According to Native American witness who testified in defense of Hughes at the trial, the meteorite had already been owned by their ancestors long before Hughes found it on the neighboring property, and that being sent up the hill to the stone on dark nights had been a rite of passage for young men of their culture, while their warriors would seek success in battle by dipping their arrows into rainwater collected in the stone's hollows.